DenislavGoranov/SU-Back-End-Workshop-Express-Handlebars/README.md

 1. 'npm install' - install dependencies
 2. 'npm run dev' - start the program
-3. 'http://localhost:5000' - open your browser and navigate to
+3. 'http://localhost:5000' - open your browser and navigate to the following URL
 4. Make sure MongoDB is installed and running locally on your machine.